 My weeks would normally start busy, with Monday and Tuesday being mainly full of lectures.
 Usually, my spare time in the day would be used to run home and grab some food, before running back across the town to get to the next lecture.
 In the evenings, I would go to the climbing club on Monday and St Johns on Tuesday.
 These are a good way to relax after long days of lectures.

 Wednesdays are quite good, in the way that half the day is taken up with sports.
-First half of the day was usually a lecture, then I would go to the climbing club then usually to the pub afterwards with a few friends.
+The first half of the day was usually a lecture, then I would go to the climbing club then usually to the pub afterwards with a few friends.

 Fridays there weren’t usually any lectures, so the day was mainly taken up with working on course content from home, so a mix of going over covered content, finding new content or writing essays.